-A Community Relations Plan for Fort Ord Environmental Cleanup has been published in accordance with USEPA guidance.
+A Community Relations Plan for Fort Ord Environmental Cleanup has been published in accordance with U.S. Environmental Protection Agency (USEPA) guidance.
 The plan describes communication techniques used to keep the affected community informed throughout the cleanup process.
 The Community Relations Plan is maintained in the administrative record and the information repositories and is available for public viewing.

 Some of the activities for which the plan provides guidance include:

 Involvement of the community in the cleanup of the former Fort Ord is accomplished through several outreach activities aimed at establishing and sustaining two-way communication between the Army and members of the local communities.
-Participants include, but are not limited to: Technical Review Committee (TRC) members, local political and civic leaders, special interest groups, minority, ethnic, and religious organizations.
+Participants include, but are not limited to: Technical Review Committee (also known as TRC) members, local political and civic leaders, special interest groups, minority, ethnic, and religious organizations.

 When requesting Fact Sheets, please refer to the Fact Sheet title for the information you are interested in.
-For assistance, or to join a mail or e-mail list for future cleanup Fact Sheets and other public informational materials, contact the Administrative Record Office at (831) 393-9693, or by e-mail firstname.lastname@example.org.
+For assistance, or to join a mail or e-mail list for future cleanup Fact Sheets and other public informational materials, contact the Community Relations Office at (831) 393-1284, or by e-mail firstname.lastname@example.org.
 Translation of listed information is available upon request.

 Interviews and Surveys